popgendad/popbam/README.md

 INTRODUCTION
 ------------

-This is the third beta release (0.3) of the POPBAM program.
+This is the fourth beta release (0.4b) of the POPBAM program.
 The source code has primarily been alpha tested on Debian and Red Hat based operating systems using the GNU C++ compiler.
-A Makefile is provided for the GNU C++ compiler with three compilation modes: release (default), debug, and profile.
+A Makefile is provided for the GNU C++ or clang compilers with three compilation modes: release (default), debug, and profile.

 OBTAINING THE SOURCE CODE
 -------------------------